 Timing The Concert

 Good timing of the first performance can be a tremendous advantage in retention.
 Since the novelty of being in band or orchestra begins to wear off between the second and fourth month, planning a performance for the end of the third or fourth month creates timely motivation.
 It gives beginners something short term to look forward to and work toward.

 The weeks just before Christmas break are usually an ideal time for a beginner concert.
 Don't worry about how much they can play by that early date.
 If they play no more than the first few lines from their lesson book, parents and students alike will beam with pride and you'll be a local hero.

 The Concert Experience

 Prepare some remarks about what you've been working on and what they can expect in the near future.
 Take time to recognize outstanding students.
 You might also pass out, or have the principal or superintendent pass out, achievement certificates in a congratulatory awards ceremony.

-A cute invitation to the big concert is sure to make parents and relatives smile.
+An official invitation to the big concert is sure to make parents and relatives smile as well!